IuriVeloso/TDD-With-React/README.md

-# :card_file_box: GoBarberWeb
+# :card_file_box: React with TDD
 Repository of the code made in CodingItWrongLive about TDD and it application with ReactJS.
-The code was made by me.
+All the code was made by me.

 <!--
 <p align= "center">